lrodriguez2002cu/cassandra-issue-images/README.md

 ```
 # Image  with the replaced libs
+In this case apparently the error does not happen.
+The image is the same as before, just that the jackson libraries jackson-core-asl-1.9.2.jar and jackson-mapper-asl-1.9.2.jar have been replaced by jackson-core-asl-1.9.13.jar and jackson-mapper-asl-1.9.13.jar, **note that those are also old.**

+ENV core_lib_url   http://central.maven.org/maven2/org/codehaus/jackson/jackson-core-asl/${JACKSON_VERSION}/jackson-core-asl-${JACKSON_VERSION}.jar
+ENV mapper_lib_url http://central.maven.org/maven2/org/codehaus/jackson/jackson-mapper-asl/${JACKSON_VERSION}/jackson-mapper-asl-${JACKSON_VERSION}.jar

 ```
 #build the image with the replaced libraries
 docker build -t lrodriguez2002cu/cassandra-test-modif-libraries:1.0 -f  ./DockerfileReplacedLibs .